I was browsing Reddit the other day and saw a post in a side hustle subreddit I frequent about how to make an extra $200 a month.

 Some popular food delivery companies you can work for include:

-- DoorDash – A leading food delivery app that can pay around $15 per hour on average once you learn the ropes.
+- DoorDash – A leading food delivery app that lets you get paid $23 per hour on average while out on delivery.

 - Uber Eats – Pretty comparable to DoorDash, and a lot of food couriers actually use both apps.